Priyanshi-Raj/Job-recommendation-system-engage/README.md

 ## 👩‍ Overview
-It is a web-based application that suggests users the most suitable jobs for them.
+It is a web-based application that recommends the most suitable jobs for the user by using various algorithms like decision tree, cosine similarity,user's liking , "user with similar education joined what" etc.
-It suggests jobs on basis of various criterias such as skills, education, experience,location etc.
+Apart from recommending the best jobs this app also helps to visualize various queries related to jobs with interactive plots like correlational heat maps , location wise availability of jobs, most jobs producing skills , experience required ,top sectors, vacancies available etc.

 ## 👬 Features
 1.Recommendations on basis of Location , Industry and Experience